Blog

 Project Overview

-Undertaking home renovations in Ascot requires a careful balance of honouring pre-war character while upgrading for modern family life.
-With young children and demanding careers, the owners of this property wanted a turnkey solution to avoid the stress of managing a complex project themselves.
-They approached Invilla with a detailed design brief and a clear list of lifestyle requirements, trusting our team to deliver a sophisticated, timeless family home.
+Undertaking home renovations in Ascot requires a careful balance of honouring Brisbane's pre-war character while upgrading for modern family life.
+With young children and demanding careers, the owners of this Ormond Street property wanted a turnkey solution to avoid the stress of managing a complex project themselves.
+They approached Invilla with a detailed design brief, trusting our team to deliver a sophisticated, timeless family home.

 The Design Process: Reimagining a Pre-War Queenslander